 A number of other visa-exempt countries may gain entry to Slovenia by furnishing a valid passport upon arrival, for a stay up to 90 days for tourism, business, or transit purposes.

-However, an additional requirement for visa-free visitors to Slovenia outside the Schengen zone will become mandatory by November of 2023: the ETIAS electronic travel authorization.
+However, an additional requirement for visa-free visitors to Slovenia outside the Schengen zone will become mandatory from 2025: the ETIAS electronic travel authorization.

 This online visa waiver program is being implemented by the European Commission in order to pre-screen those who can travel visa-free to Slovenia, in order to strengthen the external borders of the entire Schengen Area.